Getting your Trinity Audio player ready...

 I had spent the whole day repeating and retelling the day’s events.
 I was not about to do it again.
 It was time to stop.

-For the next ten minutes, I passively let my mind wander, but I actively refused to engage in negative thoughts.
-Instead, I focused on the stone’s coldness underneath my palm, the clean smell of the night air, the sounds of nature surrounding me, and the feel of my book’s leather-wrapped wooden binding.
+For the next ten minutes, I let my mind wander, drifting past every swirling notion that vied to attach itself to me.
+Instead, I focused on the stone’s coldness beneath my palm, the clean scent of the night air, the sounds surrounding me, and the feel of my book’s leather-wrapped binding.

-I lightly ran my finger across the surface for several seconds, then picked it up, set it on my lap, and re-read the title into the night air.
+I lightly ran my finger across the surface for several seconds, then picked it up, placed it on my lap, and re-read the title, breaking the shadowed quiet.

 “Rules of the Black Arts for Advanced Users.”

-The latches on the book’s side flapped, unfastened from my so-called friends’ snooping.
-Sitting there, in my first quiet moment of the day, I flipped open the book’s cover.
-A faintly sweet, musty smell immediately wafted into the air.
-It was not disagreeable.
-It had a hint of vanilla.
+The latches on the book’s side flapped, unfastened by my so-called friends’ snooping.
+In my first quiet moment of the day, I happily flipped open the cover.
+A faintly sweet, musty smell wafted into the air, light, not unpleasant, and buttered with a hint of vanilla.

 Although the moonlight provided some scant light, it wasn’t enough to see the pages.
 I took out my cell and tapped on the light app.